 - Select the foods you want the most for your plate.
 There’s not enough room in your smaller stomach to eat a little of everything like you used to without the risk of making yourself sick.

 - Try to avoid or limit the worst foods: pecan or sweet potato pie, mashed potatoes, gravy from drippings, eggnog, mixed drink cocktails.
-These dishes can be made healthier but most of the time they are packed with grease, butter, and/or sugar and very high in calories.
-Try making a healthier version of these dishes yourself or avoid them completely.
+These dishes can be made healthier, but most of the time, they are packed with grease, butter, and/or sugar and are very high in calories.
+Try making a healthier version of these dishes yourself, or avoid them completely.

 - Drink extra water!!!
 Even more than 64 ounces!
 A lot of times, weight fluctuations during the holidays are due to a higher amount of salt or carbs, which can make you feel more bloated than usual.
 Drink extra water to help flush out any extra sodium.

 - Don’t take home the unhealthy leftovers.
 If you hosted the dinner, send those dishes home with your guests.

 - Be careful with holiday cocktails.
 People usually consume more alcohol during the holidays.
-Keep an eye these empty calories.
-Don’t forget you will feel the effects of alcohol quicker and with less in your system so keep alcohol to a minimum.
-Also, holiday cocktails typically contain a lot of sugar so if you plan to drink try to stick with a glass of wine or a spirit mixed with a non-carbonated sugar-free drink.
+Keep an eye on these empty calories.
+Don’t forget you will feel the effects of alcohol quicker and with less in your system, so keep alcohol to a minimum.
+Also, holiday cocktails typically contain a lot of sugar, so if you plan to drink, try to stick with a glass of wine or a spirit mixed with a non-carbonated sugar-free drink.

 - Instead of baking treats, make holiday crafts that you can give as gifts.